ssvlabs/SIPs/sips/fork_support.md

 ### Structures access to types

+- `Share`:
-- `Share`: It's more appropriate for the structure to hold the information on the network that it's in, instead of the domain type.
+  - It's more appropriate for the structure to hold the information on the network that it's in, instead of the domain type.
 Thus, _Share_ will contain a `NetworkID` field instead of a `DomainType` field.
+  - Also, the share structure is shared between all runners, but different runners may need different DomainTypes (e.g. a runner solving a duty pre-fork and another one solving a new duty post-fork).
+Therefore, it would be a problem if all the runners used the Share's DomainType as its own.

 Regarding the indirect usage of Identifiers:
 - `Instance`: